netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 This extension refers to the {{W3C-Trace-Context}} trace context capability.
 The W3C traceparent and tracestate headers include the notion of versions.
 It would be desirable for a NETCONF client to be able to discover the one or multiple versions of these headers supported by a server.

-To achieve this goal, and to avoid having to define a new NETCONF extension for each headers versions, we define a pair of YANG modules (ietf-trace-ctx-traceparent-1.0.yang and ietf-trace-ctx-tracestate-1.0.yang) that MUST be included in the YANG library per {{RFC8525}} of the NETCONF server supporting the NETCONF Trace Context extension.
-These capabilities that will refer to the headers' supported versions.
+To achieve this goal, and to avoid having to define a new NETCONF extension for each headers version, we define a pair of YANG modules (ietf-trace-ctx-traceparent-1.0.yang and ietf-trace-ctx-tracestate-1.0.yang) that MUST be included in the YANG library per {{RFC8525}} of the NETCONF server supporting the NETCONF Trace Context extension.
+These YANG module capabilities will refer to the headers' supported versions.
 Future updates of this document could include additional YANG modules for new headers' versions.

 # YANG Modules